pnp/pnpcore/docs/using-the-sdk/listitems-intro.md

 > [!Note]
 >
+> - Ensure you add `p => p.All` to ensure your custom fields are loaded in case you need those
 > - When referencing a field keep in mind that you need to use the field's `StaticName`.
 If you've created a field with name `Version Tag` then the `StaticName` will be `Version_x0020_Tag`, so you will be using `myItem["Version_x0020_Tag"]` to work with the field.
 > - When referencing a field ensure to use the correct field name casing: `version_x0020_tag` is not the same as `Version_x0020_Tag`.
 > - Filtering on the `HasUniqueRoleAssignments` and `FileSystemObjectType` fields is not allowed by SharePoint.